←(Use Google Translate to see an approximate

 throw chalk at anybody in the room — hard! — and hit them square in the forehead.
-One day my friend Jerry Jacobs (who was soon to die in a car crash at Fort Bragg) and I stumbled out of a bar, literally falling-down drunk.
+One night my friend Jerry Jacobs (who was soon to die in a car crash at Fort Bragg) and I stumbled out of a bar, literally falling-down drunk.
 Mr. Thompson happened to be walking by just then and he helped us get home like he was our best friend.
 The people in the picture are Jerry, Johnny Johnston (alias DJ, "Drunkard Johnston", a self-bestowed nickname), and me in the photo booth at the PX.
 The color picture shows the Binding Bier mug from Little Maier Gustl's that Jerry sent me for old times' sake shortly after I rotated but after 50-some years of washing now it's just a dull gray mug, no logo.